-Helen Diamond Steele, a PhD Educational Leadership-Higher Education 2012 alumni, was awarded the 2013 Dissertation of the Year by the Southern Association for College Student Affairs.
+Helen Diamond Steele, a 2012 Educational Leadership Higher Education doctoral graduate, was awarded the 2013 Dissertation of the Year by the Southern Association for College Student Affairs.
 Helen is currently the Director of the First-Year Experience at the University of West Georgia, and her dissertation research was entitled: Racial Identity Development of Mixed Race College Students.

 At the resent South Carolina/North Carolina College Personnel 2013 Fall Conference held in Winston Salem at Wake Forest University, the following alumni received recognition:

-Jason Umfress, EDL Higher Education Alumni, received the Paul P. Fidler Bridge Builder Award.
+Jason Umfress, Educational Leadership Higher Education graduate, received the Paul P. Fidler Bridge Builder Award.
 This award recognizes contributions on the part of a student affairs professional and/or faculty member to build a stronger alliance between student and academic affairs.
 Jason is currently the Dean of Students at Coker College.

-Jason Cassidy, EDL Higher Education Alumni, received the Clarice W. Johnson Outstanding Professional Award.
+Jason Cassidy, Educational Leadership Higher Education graduate, received the Clarice W. Johnson Outstanding Professional Award.
 This award is given to a dedicated professional who has made outstanding contributions to the field of student affairs by a “seasoned” professional.
 Jason is currently the Assistant Vice President of Student Affairs at Furman University.

 2008 Early Childhood Education graduate Heather (Hall) Bradshaw was selected as an "honor roll" teacher for Berkeley County School District.
 This honor was given to the top three finalists for district teacher of the year.

-Congratulations to Dawn Eades, Counselor Ed/Student Affairs 1999, for her election as the 2013-2014 President of the Massachusetts College Personnel Association.
+Dawn Eades, 1999 Counselor Education/Student Affairs graduate, was elected as the 2013-2014 President of the Massachusetts College Personnel Association.
 Dawn is currently the Associate Dean of Students at the Massachusetts College of Pharmacy and Health Sciences in Boston, MA.

-Lakiesa Cantey Rawlinson, MEd 2006, Counselor Education/Student Affairs, received The Loch Outstanding Employee Award at Clayton State University.
+Lakiesa Cantey Rawlinson, 2006 Student Affairs master's degree graduate, received The Loch Outstanding Employee Award at Clayton State University.
 This award recognizes an individual who has demonstrated the qualities of an exceptional staff member in the Clayton State University Division of Student Affairs.
 Lakiesa was recognized for her job performance, dedication, professional and person attitude and team player abilities.

-Julianne Garner of Verona, N.J., a recent graduate of the HEHD Eugene T. Moore School of Education with a dual degree in secondary education and history, has recently been awarded a Fulbright assistantship.
+Julianne Garner of Verona, N.J., a recent graduate of the Eugene T. Moore School of Education with a dual degree in Secondary Education and History, has recently been awarded a Fulbright assistantship.
 The money she received will be used to travel abroad to help teach English to non-English speakers.
 “Clemson students are competing against the best and the brightest college students in the country, and the ratio of applications submitted to the number of grants awarded is often greater than 10-to-1,” said Stephen Wainscott, Clemson’s representative to the Fulbright U.S. Student Program.
 Read more.